 A youtuber and outspoken critic of Islam and Black Lives Matter.
 I agree with Tree on most things, but politically she is probably a little more to the right (by her own admission) than I am.
 When I say right I obviously don’t mean “oh my god she is a Nazi bastard” more just that she is less a critic of capitalism than I would be.

 Still Tree’s video’s on Islam are absolutely brilliant.
 She really has done her research and also speaks from personal experience too.

 The reason for that is of course because the Quran says to kill all non believers, kill all homosexuals and that all women and black people are inferior to white men.

-Thus the religion of Islam needs a top to bottom reformation to cut these ideas off at the source, and people like Tree who are brave enough to speak out against the religion not only I feel deserve our respect, but are also important in helping to stamp out the worst forms of racism, sexism and homophobia that come from the Islamic world.
+In my opinion people like Tree who are brave enough to speak out against the religion not only deserve our respect, but are also important in helping to stamp out the worst forms of racism, sexism and homophobia that come from the Islamic world.